husseinaluie/FlowSieve/Documentation/HELMHOLTZ.md

 The 1/4 can then be fed into the 1/12 degree, and so on.

 These steps can be summarized as:
-1. Coarsen the to a grid that can be solved efficienty (e.g. 1 degree)
+1. Coarsen to a grid that can be solved efficienty (e.g. 1 degree)
 2. Apply Helmholtz decomposition.
 3. Using the coarse result, create a 'seed' file for a high-resolution Helmholtz decomposition
 4. Repeat steps 2 and 3 until the final resolution is achieved.